About the Teacher

 After high school, I pursued my career in education by attending The University of Southern Mississippi.
 In 2009, I graduated with a Bachelor's Degree in Elementary Education.
 Immediately following graduation, I started graduate school to pursue my Master's Degree at Delta State University and earned my degree in 2011.

-This will be my 12th year as an educator.
+This will be my 13th year as an educator.
 I have taught first grade for four years at Dundee Elementary School in Tunica County.
 I have also taught two years at Senatobia Middle School teaching 4th Grade ELA/Social Studies.
-This is my sixth year as a librarian.
+This is my seventh year as a librarian.

-have been married to my husband, Clay, for twelve years.
+I am married to my husband, Clay.
 We have two

-sons, Tobias, who is in first grade at HES and Mathis, who is three years old.
+sons, Tobias and Mathis.
 We enjoy spending time as a family

 and always look forward to football season to cheer on the Mississippi